Learn the ropes with continuing education

 This course serves to provide property and casualty insurance agents and adjusters an increased understanding of flood insurance and the benefits for their customers.
 Areas covered include NFIP and FEMA.

-In this class you will learn about current legislation and how legal decision making is part of our everyday lives, and how these decisions impact your business.
+In this class you will learn about current legislation, how legal decision making is part of our everyday lives, and how these decisions impact your business.